Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias: The ratio

 \subsection{NGC 5584 empirical calibration}

-R20 used a transformation that was derived in H16 from a sample of Cepheids in NGC 5584 with $A^{555}$ and $A^{350}$ determinations for each Cepheid: $A^{555}/A^{350}=(0.308\pm0.052)(\logp-1.5)+(1.024\pm0.011)$\footnote{Note a typo in Table 2 of H16.} (with a scatter of $0.134$, red line in the top panel of Figure~\ref{fig:350Vs555}).
+R20 used a transformation that was derived in H16 from a sample of Cepheids in NGC 5584 with $A^{555}$ and $A^{350}$ determinations for each Cepheid (we remind the reader that the individual amplitudes were evaluated by fitting the \citet{Yoachim2009} light curve templates to the photometric data that is usually noisy and sparse).
+The derived transformation by H16 was $A^{555}/A^{350}=(0.308\pm0.052)(\logp-1.5)+(1.024\pm0.011)$\footnote{Note a typo in Table 2 of H16.}, with a scatter of $0.134$, presented as red line in the top panel of Figure~\ref{fig:350Vs555}.
 This transformation satisfies $A^{555}/A^{350}<1$ for $\logp\lesssim1.4$ and $A^{555}/A^{350}=0.87$ for $\logp=1$, which significantly deviates from our expectation above.
 These amplitudes are publicly available only for $199$ Cepheids above a period cut, and they are plotted in green symbols.
 For the fit in H16, additional cuts were imposed on the data\footnote{$1<A^{555}/A^{814}<2.2$, $0.55< A^{555}/A^{350}<1.4$, $0.35< A^{814}/A^{350}<0.975$.}, and the data that passed these cuts are plotted in blue symbols.
-We obtain a best fit of $A^{555}/A^{350}=(0.24\pm0.07)(\logp-1.5)+(1.05\pm0.01)$ (with a scatter of $\myapprox0.13$ for $148$ Cepheids after clipping; the linear fit performs significantly better than a constant ratio), which is similar to the H16 fit.
+To reconstruct the transformation of H16, we applied the same cuts for the publicly available Cepheids, and obtained a best-fitting of $A^{555}/A^{350}=(0.24\pm0.07)(\logp-1.5)+(1.05\pm0.01)$ (with a scatter of $\myapprox0.13$ for $148$ Cepheids after clipping; the linear fit performs significantly better than a constant ratio), which is similar to the H16 fit.
 The small inconsistency of our fit and the H16 fit could be explained with the few additional Cepheids of H16.
 While both the fit preformed here and the fit of H16 suggest a slope that is significant by more than $3\sigma$, there are a few issues with this procedure.